 What to Expect When Visiting Our Buildings

-Changes are effective in Las Vegas beginning June 1, 2021
+Note: Changes are effective in Atlanta and Las Vegas beginning July 30, 2021

-Here’s what you can expect as you arrive on our campus in Atlanta or High Point (effective May 24, 2021) and Las Vegas (effective June 1, 2021):
+Here’s what you can expect as you arrive on our campus in Atlanta or Las Vegas (effective July 30, 2021):

 - Building access points will be controlled to manage the flow of customers at entrances and exits.